monmima/main-aide-memoire/README.md

 A taxonomy is what makes it possibly to group posts by category, etc.

+1. In the Dashboard, go to CPT UI, and then Add/Edit Taxonomies
-1. Type **property_type** in the Taxonomy Slug
+2. Type **property_type** in the Taxonomy Slug
-2. Type **Property Types** in the Plural Label field
+3. Type **Property Types** in the Plural Label field
-3. Type **Property Type** in the Singular Label field
+4. Type **Property Type** in the Singular Label field
-4. Select **Property** in the Attach to Post Type box
+5. Select **Property** in the Attach to Post Type box
-5. Scroll down to the Settings and set Hierarchical to **True**
+6. Scroll down to the Settings and set Hierarchical to **True**
-6. Scroll back up and click on Add Taxonomy
+7. Scroll back up and click on Add Taxonomy
-7. Now if you hover the Property option in the dashboard, you'll see a new option called Property Type
+8. Now if you hover the Property option in the dashboard, you'll see a new option called Property Type

 ## Step 3: Creating a Property Type